-For certain drugs, you or your provider need to get approval from us based on specific criteria before we will agree to cover the drug for you.
+For certain drugs, you or your provider need to get approval from us based on specific criteria before we agree to cover the drug for you.
 This is called "prior authorization."
 This is put in place to ensure medication safety and help guide appropriate use of certain drugs.
-If you do not get this approval, your drug might not be covered by your plan.
+If you don't get this approval, your drug might not be covered by our plan.
+Our plan's prior authorization criteria can be obtained by calling Member Services.